Jayaldhruv/Crashcaster/README.markdown

 - Developed by Athika, Shreya, Dhruv.

 ## Contact
-For questions or feedback, reach out via the GitHub Issues tab or [your.email@example.com].
+For questions or feedback, reach out via the GitHub Issues tab.